-- The Bank has adopted Standardised Approach for computation of capital charge under Credit Risk as per RBI guidelines.
-These guidelines envisage different risk weights for different asset classes, which have been duly applied. - The loan book of the Bank predominantly comprises retail category loans.
-Therefore, the risk weights as applicable to Regulatory Retail, claims under Residential Mortgage and staff loans are applied.
-For consumer loans within its microfinance portfolio, the applicable risk weight is applied. - Institutional lending is risk-weighted as per ratings assigned by Eligible Credit Rating Agencies (ECRA) including Brickwork Ratings, as prescribed by RBI duly factoring the total exposure from the banking industry for externally unrated and withdrawn borrowers. - Claims secured by residential property falling under the category of individual housing loans is risk weighted based on the size of loan, date of sanction as well as LTV Ratio based on the BASEL III master circular issued by RBI.
+- Institutional lending is risk-weighted as per ratings assigned by Eligible Credit Rating Agencies (ECRA) including Brickwork Ratings, as prescribed by RBI duly factoring the total exposure from the banking industry for externally unrated and withdrawn borrowers. - Claims secured by residential property falling under the category of individual housing loans is risk weighted based on the size of loan, date of sanction as well as LTV Ratio based on the BASEL III master circular issued by RBI.

-Amount of the Bank's Exposures (rated & unrated) in major risk buckets - under Standardised Approach, after factoring Risk Mitigants (i.e. Provisions)
+Amount of the Bank's Exposures (rated & unrated) in major risk buckets - under Standardized Approach, after factoring Risk Mitigants (i.e. Provisions)

 Details of Gross Credit Risk Exposure (Fund based and Non-fund based) based on Risk Weight - Position as on March 31, 2025

 Sl.
-No. Risk Weight ₹ in Lakhs
+No. Risk Weight Rs. in lakh

-1 Below 100% Risk Weight 3,469,439
+1 Below 100% Risk Weight 34,69,439

-2 100% Risk Weight 765,804
+2 100% Risk Weight 7,65,804

-3 More than 100% Risk Weight 571,580
+3 More than 100% Risk Weight 5,71,580

 4 Deductions (GNPA PROVISION) (41,346)

-5 Total 4,765,477
+5 Total 47,65,477